Terceramayor/luko/src/README.md

 # Luko technical test app

-This is the project for the Luko technical test app, developed for iOS and Android.
-Developed with Expo + TypeScript
+This is the project for the Luko technical test app, developed for iOS and Android using Expo + TypeScript

 ## How to install